GihanIT/NirSoft-PassView-Automated-Tool/results/readme.txt

-some tools output need to manual save. you need to manual save using GUI befor app close
+Some tools output need to manual save. >> So you need to manual save using GUI befor app close